 The smarter the industry gets, the more powerful computers are needed to actually do that and make things more intuitive.
 For example, with video analytics in security at a crowded event.
 The analytics can do detection of problematic people or problematic situations right there.
 We’re working with a solution provider right now doing video analysis preventing crime, theft, and other loss events.
 That’s just the first foray into what will be happening in the future.
 Obviously we know self-driving cars are really moving analytics to the edge in a very big way.

 A lot of the solutions that we have, especially around the Karbon 700 is really moving that kind of edge computing out to the edge.
 It’s driving in a car, all the way to shipping ports, and we’re in all different kinds of warehouses and locations pretty much wherever you’re going.
 We love hearing that our computers are making a difference out on the edge.

 Edge server solutions for innovators

-Tasha: (21:15) Yeah.
-Folks who need bare metal to run their program.
-As a result, a lot of our hardware customers are similar to our software partners.
-They’re solving problems.
-Maybe it’s through software and we’re able to make that a reality with our hardware.
-We’re the last bit that makes your ideas and your thoughts come together.
+Our customers are solving problems.
+Sometimes it’s through software and we’re able to make their vision a reality with our hardware.
+We’re the last bit that makes ideas come together.

-Christopher: (24:00) Right.
-Because it’s not a one size fits all solution.
-There are different ways to solve these problems.
-And furthermore, what you spoke about is being able to apply these different technologies, connectivity, processing, and form factors; to products that solve those specific problems.
+Edge servers are not a one size fits all solution.
+There are different ways to solve problems using different technologies, connectivity, processing, and form factors.
+We have products that solve those specific problems.